JussiPekonen/bib2web/README.md

 Because I'm playing with different programming languages, this repository will grow with time.
-However, it will be mostly empty for a while because I have also other things to do and my skills in all listed programming languages require some practice first..
+However, it will be mostly empty for a while because I have also other things to do and my skills in all listed programming languages require some practice first…

 ## Implementations